cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 * ``name``: name of the region
 * ``config``: Region archetype to use
-* ``RegionArchetype``: name of the Region archetype you wish to use in your simulation, and the dotted line in this section represents any inputs that the archetype might have.
+* ``RegionArchetype``: name of the Region archetype you wish to use in your simulation, and the dotted line in this section represents any inputs that the archetype might have. ``RegionArchetype`` is not a valid region archetype name, so that will need to change to the name of whatever region archetype you want to use.

 In between the two dotted lines